Managing Context

 Setting the Active Context

-There are multiple levels at which you may want to set the active RevisorContext.
+There are a few levels at which you may want to set the active RevisorContext.
 They are listed below in order of precedence.

 1. Global Default, via Config